 Using VPN you can bypass geo restrictions and access online content that they may be unable to access in certain regions of the world.
 For instance, Netflix uses the toughest ‘Geoblocks’ in the world, only allow the streaming of certain videos in certain locations due to copyright issues and to access such content from different location require to bypass that restriction.
 Even premium VPNs struggle to break through them only a few succeed.
 And using a Free VPN to access Netflix content will mostly be unsuccessful.
-The reason, free VPNs use poor encryption technology and websites with strong security protocols block access when it detects such methods.
+The reason, free VPNs use poor encryption technology and websites with strong security protocols block access when it detect such methods.
 Even a free VPN unblock Netflix access, they offer limited bandwidth and prompt to subscribe premium plan.

 Some free VPNs can hijack your browser and redirect you to other sites without your permission.